cerner/terra-core/packages/terra-form-select/docs/UPGRADEGUIDE.md

 ### Props

+#### Updated
+* `label` prop's type changed from node to string.

+##### Steps to Upgrade
-* To upgrade from 5.0 to 6.0 each existing Select must be reviewed and updated to ensure only a string is being passed to the `labelText` props.
+To upgrade from 5.0 to 6.0 each existing Select must be reviewed and updated to ensure only a string is being passed to the `label` props.
 Solutions passing node data types need to be reworked to provide only a string.

 ## Changes from version 4 to version 5